aberus/ImageVisualizer/README.md

 These are the changes to each version that has been released on the official Visual Studio extension gallery.

+## 0.3

+- Support for VS2017
+- Bug fixed (Visualizer only worked in VS2015)

 ## 0.2

 - Support for VS 2013 and 15